ceph-andrius/weather-report/readme.md

 List of Features I'd like to do:

 1. Change Tempeartures °C or °F ✓
-2. Searching a city ✓
+2. Searching a city ✓ <br />
-    2.1 If a City already exists don't search
+    2.1 If a City already exists don't search <br />
     2.2 Searching via "Region" with the comma specifier.
-I.e, "City of London,  Greater London" ✓
+I.e, "City of London,  Greater London" ✓ <br />
 3. List of Cities
 4. Better UI with css